microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ## 4. Install Microcks with asynchronous options

-In this section, we're doing a complete install of Microcks, enabling the asynchronous protocol feature.
+In this section, we're installing Microcks completely and enabling the asynchronous protocol feature.
 This requires deploying additional pods and a Kafka cluster.
-Microcks install can install and manage its own cluster using the [Strimzi](https://strimzi.io) project.
+Microcks can install and manage its own cluster using the [Strimzi](https://strimzi.io) project.

 To be able to expose the Kafka cluster to the outside of Minikube, you’ll need to enable SSL passthrough on nginx.
-This require updating the default ingress controller deployment:
+This requires updating the default ingress controller deployment:

 ```sh
 kubectl patch -n ingress-nginx deployment/ingress-nginx-controller --type='json' \
     -p '[{"op":"add","path":"/spec/template/spec/containers/0/args/-","value":"--enable-ssl-passthrough"}]'
 ```

-Then, you'll also have to update your  `/etc/hosts` file so that we’ll can access Microcks Kafka broker using an Ingress.
+Then, you'll also have to update your entry in the  `/etc/hosts` file so that we can access Microcks Kafka broker using an Ingress.
 Add the line containing `microcks-kafka.kafka.m.minikube.local` and `microcks-kafka-0.kafka.m.minikube.local` hosts:

 ```sh
 cat /etc/hosts